 4. to be used in accordance with the terms of a signed

 Statement of Gift Intent, as then in existence at the

 time of my death.

-If in future years, the above stated purpose is no longer necessary, practical, or possible, the board of directors of the Foundation shall use its discretion to designate this gift for a related purpose that best promotes and supports education and research at The University of Iowa.
+If in future years, the above stated purpose is no longer necessary, practical, or possible, the board of directors of the University of Iowa shall use its discretion to designate this gift for a related purpose that best promotes and supports education and research at the University of Iowa.